-- However, one of his experiments, which is about the effects of injecting testicular extracts from animals to humans, made him appear ridiculous to some scientists.
+- However, one of his experiments, about the effects of injecting testicular extracts from animals into humans, made him appear ridiculous to some scientists.

-- Mendel proposed the three Laws of Inheritance: Law of Segregation, Law of Independent Assortment, and law of Dominance.
+- Mendel proposed the three Laws of Inheritance: the Law of Segregation, the Law of Independent Assortment, and the law of Dominance.

-- In order to propose these laws, Mendel had to grow over 10,000 pea plants and it took him almost 8 years to finish them all.
-Unfortunately, during his time, Mendel’s work wasn’t appreciated much and only after the rediscovery of his findings that the fundamentals of genetics were fully understood.
+- To propose these laws, Mendel had to grow over 10,000 pea plants, and it took him almost 8 years to finish them all.
+Unfortunately, during his time, Mendel’s work wasn’t appreciated much, and only after the rediscovery of his findings that the fundamentals of genetics were fully understood.

-- Bichat studied about the effects of different diseases on the organs by performing more than 600 human autopsies.
-Based from these, he concluded that the study of the diseases themselves must be on the tissue level rather than the organ or the entire body.
+- Bichat studied the effects of different diseases on the organs by performing more than 600 human autopsies.
+Based on these, he concluded that the study of the diseases must be on the tissue level rather than the organ or the entire body.